oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

     ```
     <copy>python bulk_labeling_script.py</copy>
     ```
-8. If you notice that the bulk-labeling process halts or fails out, as shown in the below screenshot, simply run the following command again to resume the bulk-labeling process.
+8. If you notice that the bulk-labeling process halts or fails out, as shown in the below screenshot, simply run *python bulk\_labeling\_script.py* again on Cloud Shell to resume the bulk-labeling process.

-    ```
-    <copy>python bulk_labeling_script.py</copy>
-    ```

   ![Troubleshooting Bulk Labeling](./images/33-bulk-labeling-troubleshooting.png)